Tim Gullikson

 Timothy Ernest Gullikson (September 8, 1951 – May 3, 1996) was a tennis player and coach who was born in La Crosse, Wisconsin and grew up in Onalaska, Wisconsin in the United States.

 Gullikson was Pete Sampras' coach from 1992 to 1995.

 Tennis career

 In 1977, he won three tour singles titles and was named the ATP's Newcomer of the Year.
 During his career as a tennis player, Gullikson won 15 top-level doubles titles, ten of them partnering with his identical twin brother, Tom Gullikson.
 The brothers were runners-up in the Men's Doubles competition at Wimbledon in 1983.
-Tim also won a total of four top-level singles titles and reached the quarter-finals of the 1979 Wimbledon Championships, beating Mike Cahill, Tomáš Šmíd, Cliff Letcher and John McEnroe in the fourth round, before losing to Roscoe Tanner.
+Tim won a total of four top-level singles titles and reached the quarter-finals of the 1979 Wimbledon Championships, beating Mike Cahill, Tomáš Šmíd, Cliff Letcher and John McEnroe in the fourth round, before losing to Roscoe Tanner.
 His career-high rankings were World No. 15 in singles (in 1979) and World No. 3 in doubles (in 1983).